-Workforce Tulsa fuels economic development by connecting businesses in our region with job-ready talent through public/private partnerships.
+Green Country Workforce fuels economic development by connecting businesses in our region with job-ready talent through public/private partnerships.

-Job Seekers can access substantial services at workforce centers around a four county area including job search assistance, resume assistance, interviewing skills, on-the-job training, GED assistance and post-secondary education for qualified applicants.
+Enrolled job seekers can access a variety of services including job search assistance, resume assistance, interview prep, on-the-job training, GED assistance, and post-secondary education for qualified applicants.